 7) The White Train is Not the Oldest Train

-While travelling on the North South & East West Lines, you may be wondering, “These white trains are really old”.
+While travelling on the North South & East West Lines, you might have wondered, “these white trains are really old”.
 Well, in fact, they aren’t actually the oldest MRT trains in Singapore, but rather the 2nd oldest.

 Another reason for empty trains may be because the train was doing a short-working trip and was turned around to maintain better frequency in the higher demand areas.
 Trains usually get turned around at Yishun and you will sometimes get empty trains when travelling south of Yishun.